Ask a doctor about a prescription for IBUPROFEN CINFAMED 400 mg FILM-COATED TABLETS

 This medication is administered orally.

 To achieve a faster onset of action, the dose can be taken on an empty stomach.
-Patients with sensitive stomachs are recommended to take ibuprofen with food.
+It is recommended that patients with sensitive stomachs take ibuprofen with food.

-Take ibuprofen with sufficient amounts of water.
-Tablets should be swallowed whole, without chewing, breaking, crushing, or sucking to avoid mouth discomfort and throat irritation.
+Take ibuprofeno with a sufficient amount of water.
+The tablets should be swallowed whole, without chewing, breaking, crushing, or sucking to avoid discomfort in the mouth and throat irritation.

 If you take more Ibuprofeno Cinfamed than you should

-If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult a doctor immediately or go to the nearest hospital to inform yourself about the risk and ask for advice on the measures to be taken.
+If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult a doctor or go to the nearest hospital immediately to find out about the risk and ask for advice on the measures to be taken.

 Exacerbation of asthma is possible in asthmatics.

 In case of ingestion of significant amounts, activated charcoal should be administered.
-Gastric emptying will be considered if more than 400 mg/kg has been ingested and within 60 minutes of ingestion.
+Gastric lavage will be considered if amounts greater than 400 mg/kg have been ingested and within 60 minutes after ingestion.

 If you forgot to take Ibuprofeno Cinfamed